m3dev/gokart/docs/task_information.rst

 Task Information
 ================

-There are 5 ways to print the significant parameters and state of the task and its dependencies.
+There are 6 ways to print the significant parameters and state of the task and its dependencies.

 * 1. One is to use luigi module.
 See `luigi.tools.deps_tree module <https://luigi.readthedocs.io/en/stable/api/luigi.tools.deps_tree.html>`_ for details.
 * 2. ``task-info`` option of ``gokart.run()``.
 * 3. ``make_task_info_as_tree_str()`` will return significant parameters and dependency tree as str.
 * 4. ``make_task_info_as_table()`` will return significant parameter and dependent tasks as pandas.DataFrame table format.
 * 5. ``dump_task_info_table()`` will dump the result of ``make_task_info_as_table()`` to a file.
+* 6. ``dump_task_info_tree()`` will dump the task tree object (TaskInfo) to a pickle file.

-This document will cover 2~5.
+This document will cover 2~6.

 2. task-info option of gokart.run()
 --------------------------------------------